 préfectureA préfecture is the dreaded bureaucratic office where non-French people like us with visa and immigration issues must go.
 The préfecture also handles some non-immigration issues such as renewing drivers permits or handling a change of address for the title of one’s car.
 There are roughly 100 préfectures in France.

 This process or changing your address at the préfecture is something you do not want to skip, especially if you plan on renewing your visa after your first year in France because the préfecture uses your physical address to send you correspondence and if you are not there to receive it because you failed to notify them of a change of address . .. well, you won’t be able to renew your visa.

-We mistakenly thought this change of address would be an easy affair because we had already been through this 4 years earlier when we moved from Marseille to La Garde but like so many things in France that involve paperwork and immigration matters, we were sorely wrong.
+We mistakenly thought this change of address would be an easy affair because we had already been through this four years earlier when we moved from Marseille to La Garde, but like so many things in France that involve paperwork and immigration matters, we were sorely wrong.
 As the old saying goes, you don’t know what you don’t know.